Cowen Increases Raytheon Technologies (NYSE:RTX) Price Target to $120.00

-Raytheon Technologies (NYSE:RTX – Get Rating) had its price target upped by stock analysts at Cowen from $115.00 to $120.00 in a research report issued on Wednesday, The Fly reports.
-Cowen’s price objective indicates a potential upside of 20.98% from the company’s current price.
+Raytheon Technologies (NYSE:RTX – Get Rating) had its price target increased by investment analysts at Cowen from $115.00 to $120.00 in a note issued to investors on Wednesday, Stock Target Advisor reports.
+Cowen’s price objective would indicate a potential upside of 21.00% from the stock’s current price.

-A number of other research analysts have also commented on the stock.
-Morgan Stanley raised their price objective on shares of Raytheon Technologies from $118.00 to $124.00 and gave the company an “overweight” rating in a research note on Wednesday, March 2nd.
-Royal Bank of Canada began coverage on shares of Raytheon Technologies in a report on Friday, April 8th.
-They set an “outperform” rating and a $125.00 price objective on the stock.
-Robert W. Baird boosted their target price on Raytheon Technologies from $100.00 to $106.00 in a research report on Wednesday, January 26th.
-Barclays increased their target price on Raytheon Technologies from $100.00 to $107.00 and gave the stock an “overweight” rating in a research note on Thursday, March 10th.
-Finally, Wolfe Research lifted their price target on Raytheon Technologies from $110.00 to $111.00 and gave the company an “outperform” rating in a research report on Wednesday, February 16th.
-Three analysts have rated the stock with a hold rating and thirteen have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat, the stock has a consensus rating of “Buy” and a consensus target price of $106.33.
+Several other analysts have also weighed in on the stock.
+Wolfe Research boosted their target price on shares of Raytheon Technologies from $110.00 to $111.00 and gave the company an “outperform” rating in a research note on Wednesday, February 16th.
+Argus upped their price target on shares of Raytheon Technologies from $100.00 to $112.00 in a research report on Wednesday.
+Royal Bank of Canada initiated coverage on shares of Raytheon Technologies in a research report on Friday, April 8th.
+They set an “outperform” rating and a $125.00 price target for the company.
+Cowen upped their price target on shares of Raytheon Technologies from $115.00 to $120.00 in a research report on Wednesday.
+Finally, Barclays upped their price target on shares of Raytheon Technologies from $100.00 to $107.00 and gave the stock an “overweight” rating in a research report on Thursday, March 10th.
+Three investment analysts have rated the stock with a hold rating and thirteen have assigned a buy rating to the stock.
+According to data from MarketBeat.com, the stock currently has an average rating of “Buy” and a consensus target price of $107.94.

-In related news, insider Wesley D. Kremer sold 15,083 shares of the business’s stock in a transaction that occurred on Thursday, February 17th.
-The stock was sold at an average price of $93.92, for a total transaction of $1,416,595.36.
-The sale was disclosed in a legal filing with the SEC, which is available at this hyperlink.
-Also, EVP Michael R. Dumais sold 7,443 shares of Raytheon Technologies stock in a transaction on Monday, February 28th.
-The shares were sold at an average price of $101.45, for a total transaction of $755,092.35.
+In other news, insider Wesley D. Kremer sold 15,083 shares of the stock in a transaction that occurred on Thursday, February 17th.
+The stock was sold at an average price of $93.92, for a total value of $1,416,595.36.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
+Also, EVP Michael R. Dumais sold 7,443 shares of the stock in a transaction that occurred on Monday, February 28th.
+The shares were sold at an average price of $101.45, for a total value of $755,092.35.
 The disclosure for this sale can be found here.
-Insiders have sold 34,749 shares of company stock worth $3,344,416 in the last quarter.
-0.11% of the stock is currently owned by company insiders.
+Insiders sold 34,749 shares of company stock worth $3,344,416 in the last 90 days.
+0.11% of the stock is currently owned by corporate insiders.

-A number of institutional investors have recently made changes to their positions in the business.
-Capital Research Global Investors grew its holdings in Raytheon Technologies by 13.4% in the fourth quarter.
-Capital Research Global Investors now owns 59,603,906 shares of the company’s stock valued at $5,129,511,000 after purchasing an additional 7,030,375 shares during the period.
-Capital International Investors boosted its holdings in Raytheon Technologies by 4.8% in the fourth quarter.
-Capital International Investors now owns 36,734,748 shares of the company’s stock valued at $3,161,345,000 after acquiring an additional 1,672,755 shares during the last quarter.
-Morgan Stanley increased its position in shares of Raytheon Technologies by 1.3% during the third quarter.
-Morgan Stanley now owns 24,162,676 shares of the company’s stock worth $2,077,023,000 after acquiring an additional 301,445 shares during the last quarter.
-Geode Capital Management LLC boosted its position in shares of Raytheon Technologies by 2.0% during the fourth quarter.
-Geode Capital Management LLC now owns 23,677,266 shares of the company’s stock worth $2,031,633,000 after buying an additional 457,386 shares during the period.
-Finally, Invesco Ltd. lifted its position in shares of Raytheon Technologies by 13.7% during the 3rd quarter.
-Invesco Ltd. now owns 17,788,165 shares of the company’s stock valued at $1,529,070,000 after acquiring an additional 2,149,110 shares during the last quarter.
-78.57% of the stock is owned by institutional investors and hedge funds.
+Hedge funds have recently modified their holdings of the stock.
+Successful Portfolios LLC lifted its holdings in shares of Raytheon Technologies by 1.9% in the first quarter.
+Successful Portfolios LLC now owns 5,075 shares of the company’s stock valued at $503,000 after purchasing an additional 97 shares in the last quarter.
+Prosperity Consulting Group LLC lifted its holdings in Raytheon Technologies by 0.9% during the first quarter.
+Prosperity Consulting Group LLC now owns 11,290 shares of the company’s stock worth $1,118,000 after acquiring an additional 103 shares during the period.
+Blue Chip Partners Inc. lifted its holdings in Raytheon Technologies by 0.4% during the fourth quarter.
+Blue Chip Partners Inc. now owns 25,783 shares of the company’s stock worth $2,219,000 after acquiring an additional 112 shares during the period.
+Benjamin F. Edwards & Company Inc. lifted its holdings in Raytheon Technologies by 0.7% during the fourth quarter.
+Benjamin F. Edwards & Company Inc. now owns 15,731 shares of the company’s stock worth $1,354,000 after acquiring an additional 113 shares during the period.
+Finally, Sargent Bickham Lagudis LLC lifted its holdings in Raytheon Technologies by 4.8% during the third quarter.
+Sargent Bickham Lagudis LLC now owns 2,491 shares of the company’s stock worth $214,000 after acquiring an additional 114 shares during the period.
+78.57% of the stock is owned by hedge funds and other institutional investors.

 Raytheon Technologies Company Profile (Get Rating)